 All free-response questions include either images of works of art (from the required course content, except in the case of attribution questions) or a list of works from the required course content in place of image(s) to prompt student responses.
-When identifying works of art in their essays, students must include the title or designation, artist or culture of origin, date of creation, and materials.
+For questions that require students to identify a work of art, students should try to include all of the following identifiers: title or designation, name of the artist and/ or culture of origin, date of creation, and materials.
+Students will earn credit for the identification if they provide at least two accurate identifiers beyond any included in the question, but students will not be penalized if any additional identifiers they provide are inaccurate.
 Student responses must be presented in essay form.